Araucaria bidwillii: Cultivation

-Auracaria bidwillii, like many species from the Araucariaceae or Abies families, has the particularity of changing its structural model during its growth : its grows following a perfect Massart's model to gradually changes to Rauh when old.
+Dangers

+The cones of the bunya pine are some of the largest produced by the conifer family.
+The cones—which can grow to as much as 35 cm in diameter when mature, and weigh up to 10 kg—can drop on unsuspecting passersby from heights of 40 m or more.
+The falling cones are capable of causing severe injuries.
+Caution is also advised when parking under these trees as the falling cones can damage vehicles.

 In popular culture

-A specimen of Auracaria bidwillii in East Los Angeles, California is featured in Taylor Hackford's 1993 film Blood In Blood Out as a touchstone for the main characters.
+A specimen of Araucaria bidwillii in East Los Angeles, California is featured in Taylor Hackford's 1993 film Blood In Blood Out as a touchstone for the main characters.
 The tree, known as "El Pino" ("the pine" in Spanish), has become famous from this association, and is visited by international fans of the film.
 A late-2020 prank claiming the tree would be cut down incited a brief panic locally.